namakala/medication-trend/docs/abstract/eupha.md

 **Methods:** Exploratory time-series analysis was performed in a static cohort from IADB.nl with at least one prescription of psychopharmaca from 2018 to 2022.
 The prescription was evaluated daily using anatomical therapeutic chemical (ATC) classification.
-A medication-claim network was constructed to capture dose-adjusted co-prescription.
+A drug prescription network was constructed to capture dose-adjusted co-prescription.
 Eigenvector centrality ($c_e$) was computed as a measure of relative nodal importance, which reflects the degree of medication concurrence in a